2 Moves By Trump This Past Week Could Reshape U.S. Health Insurance In Big Ways

 The administration estimates about 10 million people will do so by 2028 — a substantial boost for federal and state ACA exchanges, which policymakers say never hit the enrollment numbers needed to attract enough insurers and hold prices down.

 John Barkett, senior director of policy affairs at Willis Towers Watson, a benefits consulting firm, says he expects some employers to now "seriously consider" relying on a state or federal health insurance exchange to furnish health insurance to their workers.
-And if they do, the infusion of workers will improve options within those insurance exchanges, by attracting more insurers, Barkett says.
+And if they do, the infusion of workers will improve options within those insurance exchanges by attracting more insurers, Barkett says.

 "These people coming in will be employer-sponsored, they'll have steady jobs," Barkett notes, and will likely stick with coverage longer than those typically in the individual market.